 Flights to Australia

 If you wish to return to Australia, please look for commercial options.
-The Singapore Airlines group are flying to Australia.
-Please contact them directly if you do not have any success with online booking.
+Cathay Pacific and Singapore Airlines group are flying to Australia.

 From 20 March 2020, only Australian citizens, permanent residents and immediate family members (with exemption) can travel to Australia.
 For further information including how to apply for an exemption, please go to https://covid19.homeaffairs.gov.au/